 (Even the ToS of Instagram uses similar words, but you can always revoke your consent by deleting your photos.
-Also, one should not be using Instagram at the first place.)
+Moreover, one should not be using Instagram in the first place.)

 Try deleting an article you published on Youth Ki Awaaz.
 Turns out you can’t do that, nor you can edit it after sometime.
 Don’t you think that is wrong?
 Not a legal wrong, but a moral wrong?

 We as users or consumers of Youth Ki Awaaz must demand the Right to be deleted.
 Right to remove, edit or delete our accounts, it is a part of Right to Privacy.
 And the Right to Privacy is a fundamental right.

 4.3 Any User Generated Content submitted or posted by you shall undergo a screening process.
 This process includes review and modifications to the User Content by our in-house editorial team.
 We may consult and communicate with you in respect of any such modifications required in the User Content submitted or posted by you.

 The Terms of Service of Youth Ki Awaaz has many issues, like there are two paragraphs numbered 4.3.

 The articles you write undergo a screening process to check if they comply by the Community Guidelines or not.
 And they can also modify your content, which they did to my previous article on WhatsApp’s Terms of Service.
 They changed the title to something, which I don’t like.